monsieurDavid/curriculum-notebooks/General/README.md

+# General
-# Notebooks of general interest, related to K-12 curricula in British Columbia and Alberta.
+Notebooks related to K-12 curricula in British Columbia and Alberta, that are of general interest.